 Usman’s wrestling has been displayed in many of his UFC fights, including his championship bouts.
 He won the UFC welterweight title in 2019 by defeating Tyron Woodley.
 He has since defended the title several times against top contenders such as Jorge Masvidal and Gilbert Burns.

-Usman’s wrestling and striking, and cardio make him a formidable opponent in the UFC.
+Usman’s wrestling, striking, and cardio make him a formidable opponent in the UFC.
 He is widely regarded as one of the best welterweights in the world, and his wrestling is a key factor in his success.

 Ben Askren